Okm165/applicative_bootloader/README.md

-Here’s a refined version of your README with improved section descriptions, structure, and clarity.

----

 # Applicative Bootloader

 **Applicative Bootloader** is a Cairo0-based program designed to efficiently aggregate and merge proofs in a hierarchical, tree-like structure.
 It achieves this by verifying child proofs and applying custom aggregation logic to their outputs.
 The process is divided into two core operations: